Systemic delivery of oncolytic herpes simplex viruses retargeted to cancer-specific receptors. Virus optimization and business planning.

 The Principal Investigator has generated a family of innovative oncolytic herpesviruses (ReHVs) that specifically target HER2-positive tumors (HER2-ReHVs).
 In preclinical studies, HER2-ReHVs exhibit:

-- High specificity for HER2-positive cancers
+- High specificity for HER2-positive cancers.

-- High anti-tumor efficacy against metastatic tumors
+- High anti-tumor efficacy against metastatic tumors.

-- Vaccination against metastatic-like tumors
+- Vaccination against metastatic-like tumors.

-- High safety profile
+- High safety profiles.

-These properties position ReHVs for systemic delivery.
+These properties position ReHVs well for systemic delivery.
 The ReHV technology is protected by a portfolio of patents.

 Objectives of the Proposal